 Unless you have a specific reason for deleting old videos, we recommend keeping them around, even if they haven’t earned the same exposure as more recent content.
 Because the TikTok algorithm does not use data from a creator’s other videos to determine ranking for new videos, each video is evaluated on its own merits.
 In short, your weaker videos are not “dragging you down.”

 In fact, older and/or underperforming videos may have a chance of going viral.
 The Batch Theory implies that videos are still going to be shared among different groups; if this theory works the way many users expect, it would only take one new click for the video to start gaining potential velocity.
 There is anecdotal evidence of videos going viral after extended quiet periods.

 Conclusion: Don’t Sleep on TikTok

 As large a social force as it may seem TikTok already is, they are still a newer platform by comparison, with an abundance of opportunity on the organic and TikTok advertising front.
-If Facebook, Twitter, Instagram, and Pinterest are the “senior class” of social, TikTok might be considered a popular, ambitious sophomore.

 Want to learn more about how to make the best use of TikTok for your brand?
 Contact us today to ‘tok’ with an expert!

-Editor’s Note: This post was originally published in April 2021 and has been updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in April 2021 and has been regularly updated for freshness, accuracy, and comprehensiveness.